Barge Silt Barrier

 Floating Turbidity Curtains for Dredging Barges

-The Barge Silt Barrier is an economical dredging curtain designed specifically for use on a dredge barge.
+Barge Silt Barrier is an curtain designed specifically for use on a dredge barge.
 Constructed with a single panel of PVC, these silt curtains hang down the sides of a barge deck to contain displaced sediment to a central location.
 Barge curtains are economical in design and are often considered an easy installation solution for dredging locations.

 Unlike standard floating turbidity curtains, barge curtains contain silt at the source to help prevent materials from leaving the dredging area.
 Barge curtains are sized and designed to meet the specifications and requirements of your location.
 Please contact our team for more information regarding barriers for dredging barges or other floating containment curtains.

 |Bottom Chain / Low Tension Cable||Steel Ballast Chain|